 Appropriate clothing must be worn that minimizes potential chemical contact with your skin.
 Shoes that adequately cover the entire foot are required.
-Sandals, open-toe shoes, perforated shoes, open-backed shoes are not acceptable.
+Sandals, opentoes shoes, perforated shoes, open-backed shoes are not acceptable.
 No skin should be exposed on your feet or legs, so clothing that covers and protects your body from the waist down (including your ankles) should be worn.
+Additionally, a lab coat will be required.
+Additionally, goggles will be required.

 Participation is mandatory.
 You are not allowed to make up a quiz or a lab in another section of Chemistry 112.
 Missing 2 of the labs, which is over 20% of the lab work, is significant and unacceptable and will result in academic failure, as will missing 1 or both of the Practical Quizzes.
 Please look at the schedule at the end of this syllabus and consider the negative impact that missing one of the hands on laboratory sessions will have on your educational experience, including your performance on the Practical Quizzes.

 It is in your best interests to register for a section that does not conflict with other obligations.
 Students should not enroll in a lab section that they cannot fully attend.